zuri-training/Team_14_CMS/taskAllocation.md

 Abidat: created a superuser in django

-Amyy_: created a superuser in django, devs documenting.
+Amyy_: created a superuser in django, devs documention.

-Void: flowchart, helping hand in db schema, helping hand in devs documenting.
+Void: flowchart, helping hand in db schema, helping hand in devs documention.

 ## 1st August 2022